Combined tilings and separated set-systems: Simple cyclic patterns and their geometric interpretation

 Returning to $\Sscr$ as above, we draw the closed piecewise linear curve $\zeta_\Sscr$ by concatenating the line-segments connecting consecutive points $S_{i-1}$ and $S_i$ for $i=1,\ldots,r$.
-The following property is important. \begin{prop} For a simple cyclic pattern $\Sscr$, the curve $\zeta_\Sscr$ is non-self-intersecting, and therefore it divides the zonogon $\Zscr$ into two closed regions $\Rin$ and $\Rout$, where $\Rin\cap \Rout=\Sscr$, ~$\Rin\cup \Rout=Z$, and $bd(Z)\subseteq \Rout$. \end{prop}
+The following property is important. \begin{prop} For a simple cyclic pattern $\Sscr$, the curve $\zeta_\Sscr$ is non-self-intersecting, and therefore it divides the zonogon $Z$ into two closed regions $\Rin$ and $\Rout$, where $\Rin\cap \Rout=\zeta_\Sscr$, ~$\Rin\cup \Rout=Z$, and $bd(Z)\subseteq \Rout$. \end{prop}

-(So $\Rin$ is a disc and $\Rout$ is viewed as a ``ring''.)
+(So $\Rin$ is a disk and $\Rout$ is viewed as a ``ring''.)
 This enables us to define the desired domains:

-Proposition~\ref{pr:Rin-Rout} will be proved in Section~\SEC{proofs} relying on properties of combined tilings introduced in the next section.
-Moreover, using such tilings, we will prove the following w-purity result (where a complementary pair is defined in the Introduction). \begin{theorem} For a simple cyclic pattern $\Sscr$, the domains $\Din$ and $\Dout$ form a complementary pair.
+Proposition~\ref{pr:Rin-Rout} is proved in Sect.~\SEC{proofs} relying on properties of combined tilings introduced in the next section.
+Moreover, using such tilings, we will prove the following w-purity result (where a complementary pair is defined in Sect.~1). \begin{theorem} For a simple cyclic pattern $\Sscr$, the domains $\Din$ and $\Dout$ form a complementary pair.
 As a consequence, both $\Din$ and $\Dout$ are w-pure. \end{theorem}

 This theorem has a natural strong separation counterpart. \begin{theorem} Let $\Sscr$ be a cyclic pattern consisting of different pairwise strongly separated sets in $[n]$.
 Define $\hat \Dscr_{\Sscr}^{\rm in}$, $\hat \Dscr_{\Sscr}^{\rm out}$ as in~\refeq{Din-Dout} with $\Dscr_\Sscr$ replaced by $\hat\Dscr_\Sscr:=\{X\subseteq [n] : X \strong \Sscr\}$.
 Then $X\strong Y$ for any $X\in\hat \Dscr_{\Sscr}^{\rm in}$ and $Y\in \hat \Dscr_{\Sscr}^{\rm out}$.
 Hence both $\hat \Dscr_{\Sscr}^{\rm in}$ and $\hat \Dscr_{\Sscr}^{\rm out}$ are s-pure.
 Also the s- and w-ranks of $\hat\Dscr_{\Sscr}^{\rm in}$ are equal, and similarly for $\hat\Dscr_{\Sscr}^{\rm out}$. \end{theorem}